 - Seminar and conference rooms

 The infrastructure of the core facilities will be supported by several items of major instrumentation funded by the German Research Foundation (DFG).
-TranslaTUM is embedded in existing research and clinical structures for cancer research at the School of Medicine at TUM, the Klinikum rechts der Isar (Roman Herzog Comprehensive Cancer Center, RH-CCC) and the Comprehensive Cancer Center Munich.
+TranslaTUM is embedded in existing research and clinical structures for cancer research at the TUM School of Medicine, the Klinikum rechts der Isar (Roman Herzog Comprehensive Cancer Center, RH-CCC) and the Comprehensive Cancer Center Munich.

 We are building for the future of medicine